superscrxbble/hyperhub/README.md

 # Hyper Hub V1

-School Proxy Lol
-ty @solocentral-proxy for the help.
+School Proxy, and also ty @solocentral-proxy for the help.